 Other factors, such as lack of exercise, emotional stress, medication, coffee, alcohol and smoking, can adversely affect the internal pH of your body over an extended period of time.
 Thus, improved health is not a quick-fix but a slow, cumulative process consisting of numerous lifestyle choices.

 It is my sincere hope that this combination of scientific studies, expert advice and common horse sense settles the pH debate so we can all freely enjoy the pure, oxygen-rich elixir of life without any pH paranoia.

 Jack A. Barber is the president and founder of Waterwise Inc., which was founded in 1977.
-He has also been a Distillation Committee Board Member for the Water Quality Association (WQA) from 1986-2012.
+He was a Distillation Committee Board member for the Water Quality Association (WQA) from 1986-2012.
 Barber is also a researcher and author of the Waterwisdom Report.